andrewshawcare/exchange-rates/README.md

 2. **Linting**: Linting is handled using [ESLint](https://eslint.org/).
 3. **Testing**: Testing is performed using [Jasmine](https://jasmine.github.io/).
 4. **Bundling**: Bundling is handled using [Rollup](https://rollupjs.org).

-This step also adds bundled assets into the `dist` folder as an artifact for GitHub Pages.